evendoom/match_me/README.md

 As a user, I expect to:
 * Easily understand what are the game instructions
 * Quickly access the game itself
-* Have fun whilst playing the game
+* Have fun playing the game
 * Be able to provide feedback to the developers without any difficulty

 ## 2. Features